pierreyoda/newstackwhodis/src/routes/blog/hncli-architecture/+page.svelte.md

 - publish Docker image? the Dockerfile is there and can be improved with little effort, just check if usage is the same as native running
 - optional secure HN account linking to upvote comments (should not be too complicated but password storing must be demonstrably safe for users)
 - user account view
+- mouse support?
+It does not fit the UX I've implemented for now, but I'm open to it for very precise features.
+Technically possible.
 - probably more things I've forgotten
 - finally: make the network layer a library, could be useful to some people.
 Probably requires little CI/CD work to integrate with crates.io/docs.rs but will have to dig deeper into that.
 If a developer requests it in an issue (and I hope so in a sense), this will be prioritized